-Prerequisites: FD 1020 - 2D Design: Elements + Principles, FD 1600 - Studio Seminar: Methods of Inquiry
+Prerequisites: FD 1020 - 2D Design: Elements + Principles, FD 1600 - Studio Seminar: Methods of Inquiry Notes: (Formerly FD2210 4D Design: Stills to Motion)

 - Understand and apply tools, concepts, and methods relating to time-based media by manipulating, assembling and integrating processes to create original works at an introductory level. - Understand and apply strategies of movement, design elements, and time-based concepts within finished projects. - Apply an introductory understanding of narrative communication in sequential and moving images. - Analyze historic time-based media works and texts that inform creative problem solving, critical thinking, and connections to culture through research and project application.